Dow, S&P gain but Nasdaq dips as healthcare lags

 Late in the session, shares of Aetna (AET.N) surged after Dow Jones reported CVS Health (CVS.N) was in talks to buy the company.
 Aetna shares closed up 11.5 percent at $178.60

-Advancing issues outnumbered declining ones on the NYSE by a 1.08-to-1 ratio; on Nasdaq, a 1.04-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.08-to-1 ratio; on Nasdaq, a 1.04-to-1 ratio favuored advancers.

 About 7.04 billion shares changed hands in U.S. exchanges, above the 5.97 billion daily average over the last 20 sessions.